 Charlson Comorbidity Index Calculator

 The Charlson Comorbidity Index calculator estimates survival in patients with multiple comorbidities.
-It consists of 17 items, which are related to various health conditions that are associated with mortality.
-The Charlson index can predict short- and long-term outcomes, including function, length of hospitalization, and mortality rates.
+It consists of 17 items that are related to various health conditions that are associated with mortality.
+The Charlson index is used for estimating short- and long-term outcomes, including function, length of hospitalization, and mortality rates.
 Check the article below to find out how to calculate the Charlson Comorbidity Index score.

 What is Charlson Index?

-The Charlson Comorbidity Index was developed in 1987 by Charlson and colleagues as a way to classify comorbid conditions which may influence mortality risk.
+The Charlson Comorbidity Index was developed in 1987 byas a way to classify comorbid conditions which may influence mortality risk.
 This tool was originally supposed to be used in longitudinal studies.
-The initial Charlson Index was created using 19 categories but has been modified since to contain 17 or 12 items.
-Nowadays, the CCI is one of the most widely used scoring systems for comorbidities used in research and clinical settings.
+The initial Charlson Index was created using 19 categories but has been modified since to contain or items.
+Nowadays, the CCI is one of the used scoring systems for comorbidities used in research and clinical settings.

 How to calculate Charlson Comorbidity Index

 The Charlson Comorbidity Index calculator consists of 17 items.
-Each item can be scored from 0 to 6 points and each has a different weight (which is based on the strength of the item's association with 1-year mortality, as presented in the paper by Charles et al.).
-This is why some variables can score only 1 point at most (e.g. history of myocardial infraction), while others can score as many as 6 points (e.g. metastatic tumor).
+Each item can be scored from 0 to 6 points, and each has a different weight (which is based on the strength of the item's association with 1-year mortality, as presented in the paper by Charles et al.).
+This is why some variables can score only 1 point at most (e.g. history of the myocardial infarction), while others can score as many as 6 points (e.g. metastatic tumor).